Role GuideFactory & Manufacturing

 What You'll Do Each Day

-- Keep your workstation clean and organized between shifts
+• Keep the workstation clean between shifts

 Skills & Requirements